mkcfdc/UsenetStreamer/README.md

     play nice with redirects at the moment.
 11. Added support for altMount.
 It supports multiple Usenet providers & 7zip extraction (sometimes).
+12. Added .strm support.
+This might be removed in the future. .strm files are just added metadata stored on the actual system.
+But using .strm will make use of altMount's streaming functionality, testing continues.

 ### altMount configuration: